ryanwilsond/belte/docs/Current/StandardLibrary/Int.md

-# 5.9 Int and other Numerics
+# 5.9 Int and Other Numerics

 The Int class provides static `int` helpers.